-- Reinstall Office after you signed in with a Microsoft account.
+- First, sign in with a Microsoft account.

-- You are done when you see You’re all set!
-Office is installed now.
+- You have to see You’re all set!
+Office is installed now when you are done.

 Microsoft Office 365 is a great way to access Microsoft’s suite of office tools on a subscription basis, just make sure you’re up to date so everything works normally.